h2non/arrayflow/README.md

 Behavior are strictly maintained with the native implementation.

-**Rational note**: I thought about this actually a long time ago, and was suprised that there none already outside (or even hard to find), so here is my tiny contribution.
+**Rational note**: I thought about this actually a long time ago, and was suprised that there nothing already outside (or maybe it's really hard to find), so I've decided to do this crazy idea by my own.

 ## Iterators